feathers-plus/cli-generator-example/README.md

 `$` is a reserved character in GraphQL, so Feathers props such as `$sort` and `$in` will result in GraphQL errors.
 You can instead use a double underscore `__` where ever you would use a `$` with Feathers.

+### Authentication

+The client will authenticate with the server before enabling the `Run query` button.

+Internally, the `users` service also requires authentication, the others do not.
+The apps show how you can pass along your GraphQL authentication when calling other services.

 ## Database